Privacy Policy

 We collect your personal data through:

-- Direct submissions (online registration, contact forms, job applications, calls, emails)
+• Direct submissions, including online registration, contact forms, job applications, calls and emails

-- LinkedIn Recruiter and other professional platforms (publicly available information)
+• LinkedIn Recruiter and other professional platforms, using publicly available information

 4. Purpose and Legal Basis for Processing